tailcallhq/tailcallhq.github.io/blog/graphql-microservices-migration-2024-08-15.md

 Security is critical when migrating to microservices, especially when introducing a new API layer like GraphQL.
 Implement proper authentication and authorization mechanisms.
 Additionally, consider rate limiting, input validation, and other security best practices to protect your GraphQL API.

-## Case Studies: Successful Migrations Using GraphQL
+## Successful Migration Stories Using GraphQL

 ### Netflix